GreenInfo-Network/caliparks.org/documentation/TOPTEN_PARKS.md

 Per issue 5, the workaround is to create a table of the Top Ten of all time, and `mostSharedParks()` in *queries/parks.js* was modified to present this table instead.

-*This query uses `true` as the date filter, so as to be the Top Ten of all time.`
+Per issue 665, in April 2018 Instagram shut down most of their services; therefore the Top Ten calculation was re-done to use Flickr-based tallies.
+Check prior versions of the *TOPTEN_PARKS.md* document, should you want to regenerate the Instagram-based *topten_parks* table.

 ```
-DROP TABLE IF EXISTS topten_parks;
+DROP TABLE IF EXISTS topten_parks_flickr;

-CREATE TABLE topten_parks AS
+CREATE TABLE topten_parks_flickr AS
 WITH most_shared_parks AS (
  SELECT topten.total, cpad.superunit_id, cpad.unit_name,
  ST_AsGeoJSON(ST_Centroid(ST_Transform(cpad.geom, 4326))) AS centroid
  FROM (SELECT count(*) as total, cpad.superunit_id
- FROM (SELECT * FROM instagram_photos photos WHERE true) as q1
+ FROM (SELECT * FROM flickr_photos photos WHERE true) as q1
  JOIN cpad_superunits cpad ON cpad.superunit_id = q1.superunit_id
  GROUP BY cpad.superunit_id order by total DESC LIMIT 100) as topten,  -- top 100 here, then filter by name + access below, THEN take top 10 by photo count
  cpad_superunits cpad